-When you are seeking to buy or sell your Georgetown property you want to find a realtor who knows the area like the back of their hand.
-At Ipro Realty, trusted Sales Representative Elaine Turkington is a resident of Georgetown.
+When you are seeking to buy or sell your Georgetown and or surrounding property you want to find a realtor who knows the area like the back of their hand.
+At Ipro Realty, trusted Sales Representative Elaine Turkington is a resident of Georgetown for over 40 years.
 Her family moved to Georgetown when it was a simple hamlet and she has been here to watch it grow into a thriving community that is a highly desirable area for growing families, professionals and young couples alike.

-Elaine has worked hard to gain a unique collection of real estate skills from her education to her corporate knowledge.
-With over 10 years in the Georgetown real estate market she has applied those skills to assist her clients as a successful realtor applying her keen business sense to help her clients find and sell the properties they desire for the best possible price.
+Elaine has worked hard to gain a unique collection of real estate skills from her education to her corporate background with triple AAA corporations.
+With over 17 years in the Georgetown real estate market she has applied those skills to assist her clients as a successful realtor applying her keen business sense to help her clients find and sell the properties they desire for the best possible price.

 Georgetown’s growth has led to many different areas and Elaine understands the property values and all of the amenities from schools to shopping and entertainment.
 This places her in the perfect position to offer her clients the much needed insight to not only sell Georgetown properties for the best possible price but also to aid those seeking a home to pay the price that is fair and appropriate.

-Elaine’s ability to provide continuous outstanding client service has led to her winning several awards since 1994 for her dedication to providing quality service to her clients year after year.
+Elaine’s ability to provide continuous outstanding client service has led to her winning several High Achievers awards since 1994 for her dedication to providing quality service to her clients year after year.

 Despite her friendly disposition Elaine has proven to be a savvy negotiator which gets her clients the best possible price whether they are buying Georgetown property or selling it.
 You will want to have Elaine in your corner in order to offer you the success you are seeking when it comes to signing on the dotted line.